China fines Alibaba record $2.75 billion for anti-monopoly violations

-The fine, about 4% of Alibaba’s 2019 China revenues, comes amid a crackdown on technology conglomerates and indicates antitrust law enforcement on internet platforms has entered a new era in China after years of laissez-faire approach.
+The fine, about 4% of Alibaba’s 2019 domestic revenues, comes amid a crackdown on technology conglomerates and indicates China’s antitrust enforcement on internet platforms has entered a new era after years of laissez-faire approach.

-The Alibaba business empire has particularly come under intense scrutiny in China since its billionaire founder Jack Ma’s stinging public criticism of the country’s regulatory system in October.
+The Alibaba business empire has come under intense scrutiny in China since billionaire founder Jack Ma’s stinging public criticism of the country’s regulatory system in October.

-A month later, authorities scuttled a planned $37 billion IPO by Ant Group, Alibaba’s internet finance arm, and then China’s State Administration for Market Regulation (SAMR) announced its antitrust probe into the company in December.
+A month later, authorities scuttled a planned $37 billion IPO by Ant Group, Alibaba’s internet finance arm, which was set to be the world’s biggest ever.
+The State Administration for Market Regulation (SAMR) announced its antitrust probe into the company in December.

 While the fine brings Alibaba a step closer to resolving its antitrust woes, Ant still needs to agree to a regulatory-driven revamp that is expected to sharply cut its valuations and rein in some of its freewheeling businesses.